haslamdb/biogpu/docs/workflow_documentation.md

 ### Stage 0: Data Acquisition
 **Purpose**: Download reference sequences for resistance genes from multiple species

+The `output/GeneFiles` directory serves as the reference sequence database for the fluoroquinolone resistance detection pipeline.

+**How it's created**:
 ```bash
 # Download sequences from NCBI
 python src/python/download_ncbi_20250529.py \